 This tutorial is all about PHP Syntax.

-Before we proceed coding our PHP script, we need to understand first what is the syntax of coding a PHP script.
-A syntax is a rules that should be followed in order to write a proper structured code.
+Before we proceed to code our PHP script, we need to understand first what is the syntax of coding a PHP script.
+A syntax is a rule that should be followed in order to write a properly structured code.

-If you have a background in programming other programming langauges such as Java, C and Perl, you don’t have to worry more about the sysntax, because their syntax is almost similar to PHP and only the difference is that the PHP code contain a Tag like as the given syntax below.
+If you have a background in programming other programming languages such as Java, C, and Perl, you don’t have to worry more about the syntax, because their syntax is almost similar to PHP and only the difference is that the PHP code contains a Tag like as the given syntax below.